robertsoli/HR_Analysis/notebook/HR_Analysis.md

 - This publicly available data was obtained on Kaggle [here](https://www.kaggle.com/datasets/raminhuseyn/hr-analytics-data-set)

-- The table used in this case study is HR_capstone_dataset.csv
+- The table used in this case study is HR_capstone_dataset_copy.csv

 - [Guidelines](https://www.dol.gov/agencies/whd/fact-sheets/22-flsa-hours-worked#:~:text=The%20Act%20requires%20that%20employees,pay%20for%20the%20overtime%20hours.) from the US Department of Labor on recommended working week hours.